Last Updated: August 29, 2024

 Early Life

-David Howell Evans was born on August 8th of 1961 in Essex, England.
+David Howell Evans was born on August 8, 1961, in Essex, England.
 David was raised as a Protestant by Welsh parents alongside one sibling (an older brother who was once a member of U2).
-When David was just a one-year-old, his family relocated to Dublin, Ireland after his father was hired for a new job.
-David received music lessons early in his life, and by the age of seven, he received his first guitar as a gift.
+When David was just one year old, his family relocated to Dublin, Ireland, after his father was hired for a new job.
+Evans received music lessons early in his life, and by the age of seven, he received his first guitar as a gift.
 He also trained as a pianist.

 Career